filipuncanin/embedded-system-control-stack/README.md

    idf.py monitor
    ```

-7. **Set Up C# WPF Application**: Configure the application to connect via BLE or MQTT, ensuring it can communicate with the device.
+7. **Set Desktop Application**: Configure the application to connect via BLE or MQTT, ensuring it can communicate with the device.

 ## Usage